MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/recorder/index.md

    ![The recorded user interactions displayed as a list in the Recorder tool](./index-images/list-of-interactions.png)

-1. To stop the recording, at the bottom of the list of recorded interactions, click **End recording**.
+1. To stop the recording, at the bottom of the list of recorded interactions, click the **End recording** button.

    The recording stops, and the circle next to the recording name turns blue, indicating that the recording is complete: